msendin/AndroidSocketCLIENT/README.md

 # AndroidSocketCLIENT
-A simple client using sockets connecting to a server in an emulator
+A simple client using sockets to connect to a server in an emulator